SanketSapre25/NMD-WAL-Profiler/README.md

 - Support maturity bucketing (0–2Y, 2–4Y, etc.)

 ## Author
-Sanket Sapre, a Senior Consutant in Model Risk and Regulatory Reporting, currently upskilling into Risk Data Product Management.
+[Sanket Sapre](https://www.linkedin.com/in/sanket-sapre-483a102a/), a Senior Consutant in Model Risk and Regulatory Reporting, currently upskilling into **Risk Data Product Management**.
 This project is part of a broader portfolio of open prototypes aimed at modernizing capital and treasury risk workflows through product-led thinking.

 ## License
 Licensed under the GNU General Public License v3.0 — see LICENSE for details.